salbalkus/UWL-REU-FPF/Week4-Presentation.md

 <img src="Week4-Presentation-figure/unnamed-chunk-6-1.png" title="plot of chunk unnamed-chunk-6" alt="plot of chunk unnamed-chunk-6" width="49%" /><img src="Week4-Presentation-figure/unnamed-chunk-6-2.png" title="plot of chunk unnamed-chunk-6" alt="plot of chunk unnamed-chunk-6" width="49%" />

-Further Issues to Investigate
+Further Issues to Investigate in Dominant Plots
 ========================================================
 Imbalanced Class Problem
 - Some clusters may have few plots but are ecologically significant
 - Potential Solution: oversample classes such that they have the same number of observations as largest class
   - Issue: can result in poor performance, as in Green Ash and Willow clusterings

-Further Issues to Investigate
+Further Issues to Investigate in Dominant Plots
 ========================================================
 Ecological Significance
 - How can we determine if clusters are two similar?